Wondering how to get to grips with additive metres?

 Despair not, help is at hand!

 As a prelude to aksak “limping” metres, we might start with quintuple metres, which go far back, even in WAM.
-By the baroque period there are niche examples by composers such as Schmelzer, and they feature in 19th-century Russian music—a most popular instance being the “limping waltz” of Tchaikovsky’s Pathétique symphony (2+3) (which, like the 2nd movement of Berlioz’s Symphonie fantastique, is a kaleidoscopic WAM subversion of the waltz, before Ravel‘s disturbing vision).
+By the baroque period there are niche examples by composers such as Schmelzer, and they feature in 19th-century Russian music—a most popular instance being the “limping waltz” of Tchaikovsky’s Pathétique symphony (2+3).

 Note the helpful BTL comment there (only without the punctuation!):

 Taco, taco, taco, burrito.
 Taco, taco, taco, burrito.
 Taco, taco, taco, burrito.